gigamono/standards/Architecture.md

+This is doc work in progress.
+It is a brain dump right now.

 ### SECURITY

 At the core of `secure-runtime` is an `isolate`, a JavaScript vm that does not share memory with other vm instances running in the same process.
 Shared memory is a recipe for exploits and vulnerabilities; this architecture helps prevent that.